 Total pursues an active policy to reduce the environmental footprint of its activities by paying particularly close attention to protected and sensitive zones.

-Total is also working with the IPIECA to define a common framework describing the contributions that the oil industry can make to the SDGs.
+Total also actively contributed to the definition by IPIECA of a common framework describing the contributions that the oil industry can make to the SDGs.

-The SDG pictograms are included in this website to illustrate Total’s contributions.
+The SDG pictograms are included in this chapter to illustrate Total’s contributions.

 The Board of Directors is composed of 12 members elected at the Annual Shareholders’ Meeting, including a director representing Total's employee shareholders, a director representing employees and a lead independent director.

 It reflects diversity and complementarity of experiences, expertises, nationalities and cultures necessary to take account of the interests of all of the Group’s shareholders and stakeholders.